Bastine Divorce Law of Texas

 • Possessory conservatorship.
 This is generally associated with visitation rights.
 It allows the parent to spend time with a child as well as gives the parent access to important information about the child.
 It also allows the parent to attend extracurricular activities or other events involving the child.

-In the majority of cases, a joint managing conservatorship (JMC) is awarded.
+In most cases, a joint managing conservatorship (JMC) is awarded.
 This gives both parents physical and legal rights to a child.
-Only in cases where it is viewed unsafe for a child is sole managing conservatorship awarded.
+Your child custody lawyer will explain that only in cases where it is viewed unsafe for a child to be with one of the parents is sole managing conservatorship awarded.
 This generally occurs in cases where a parent has a history of domestic violence, child neglect or abuse, substance abuse, or where a parent is incarcerated or cannot care for a child due to some circumstance.